How does a fixed-rate mortgage work?

 Five-year fixed-rate mortgages have traditionally been the most common type of mortgage in Canada, though the popularity of variable-rate mortgages has grown.
 Many borrowers feel five years is a good balance between the security of locking in a rate for a long time and the cost of doing so.

-Benefits of a 5-year fixed
+Benefits of a 5-year fixed mortgage

 With a 5-year fixed rate, you get the predictability of knowing your mortgage payment will remain the same for the next 60 months.
 Consider it a form of insurance: You’re paying a little more than you might otherwise in order to protect you in the event of a costly disaster — in this case, a potential interest-rate hike.
 This stability can be especially enticing for homeowners on a budget.